GoogleDistributedCloud/GDCBareMetal/README.md

 #### GDC via Microsoft Hyper-V
 https://github.com/ObrienlabsDev/blog/issues/59

 We are deferring to Hyperv on windows OS machines primarily because VMWare no longer does nested virtualization on 13 and 14 generation Intel chips.
-Hyperv is also a pseudo level 1 hypervisor over level 2 for workstation.
+HyperV is also a pseudo level 1 hypervisor over level 2 for workstation.
 The best scenario is to install ubuntu directly on intel hardware - like the Lenovo SR250 blade, however the p1gen6 provides for a portable cluster on 1 machine.

 Spin up 3 generation 2 VMs on either a 128g 14900k desktop or a Lenovo P1gen6 96g laptop.
 Make sure to disable secure boot when initially installing ubuntu.
 Add an external network via one of the wired ethernet controllers by first creating a reference in virtual switch manager.